Meet the Team

 Behind the scenes I handle administration, payments and liaise with all departments – and our wonderful outreach centres – to ensure the smooth running of our assessments and exercise classes.

-My name is Samim or better known to everyone as Sam and I’ve worked at Heartbeat for just over a year.
+My name is Samim or better known to everyone as Sam and I’ve worked at Heartbeat since 2015.

 I am part of the reception team here at Heartbeat.
 As well as my daily duties, I enjoy being involved within the friendly atmosphere of class members who use the facilities and getting to know each individual is a delight.